Ultra fast Mac screen recording.

-Screenflick can tap into user events like key presses and mouse clicks and highlight them in the movies you create.
+Screenflick can tap into user events like key presses and mouse clicks and clearly display them in the movies you create.
 This is extremely useful for training videos and video podcasts, where it's important to display to your viewers the keyboard shortcuts used in various applications.
 And of course, their appearance is customizable so you can give it your own touch.

-Just because Screenflick can record your screen at its full resolution (even at full Retina size), it doesn't mean you need to!
-For times when you want to record fullscreen but export at a lower resolution, you can now record at a smaller scale, saving precious CPU time and disk space.
+Although Screenflick can record your screen at its full resolution (even at full Retina size), it doesn't mean you need to!
+For times when you want to record fullscreen but export at a lower resolution, you can record at a smaller scale, saving precious performance and battery for other tasks.

 Show off your hours-worth-of-work in a minutes-long movie.
 Record a movie at a super low frame rate and then speed it up on export to create time-lapse movies.
 Perfect for exhibiting your digital art skills.